-Henry Harder, Professor Cindy Hardy, Professor (Psychology) Chow Lee, Professor (Biochemistry, Chemistry) Martha MacLeod, Professor (Nursing) Kenneth Prkachin, Professor (Psychology) Stephen Rader, Professor (Biochemistry, Chemistry)

-Glen Schmidt, Professor (Social Work)

-Shannon Wagner, Professor

-Sarah de Leeuw, Associate Professor (Northern Medical Program)

-Dawn Hemingway, Associate Professor (Social Work)

-R. Luke Harris, Associate Professor

-Ross Hoffman, Associate Professor (First Nations)

-Peter MacMillan, Associate Professor (Education)

-Margot Parkes, Associate Professor and Canada Research Chair in Health, Ecosystems and Society

-Geoffrey Payne, Associate Professor (Biochemistry, Northern Medical Program)
+\Applicable Supervisors: Henry Harder, Professor Cindy Hardy, Professor (Psychology) Chow Lee, Professor (Biochemistry, Chemistry) Martha MacLeod, Professor (Nursing) Kenneth Prkachin, Professor (Psychology) Stephen Rader, Professor (Biochemistry, Chemistry) Glen Schmidt, Professor (Social Work) Shannon Wagner, Professor Sarah de Leeuw, Associate Professor (Northern Medical Program) Dawn Hemingway, Associate Professor (Social Work) R. Luke Harris, Associate Professor Ross Hoffman, Associate Professor (First Nations) Peter MacMillan, Associate Professor (Education) Margot Parkes, Associate Professor and Canada Research Chair in Health, Ecosystems and Society Geoffrey Payne, Associate Professor (Biochemistry, Northern Medical Program) Russell Callaghan, Adjunct Professor

-Russell Callaghan, Adjunct Professor Kuo-Hsing Kuo, Adjunct Professor Josée Lavoie, Adjunct Professor
+Kuo-Hsing Kuo, Adjunct Professor

+Josée Lavoie, Adjunct Professor

-The PhD in Health Sciences offers students the opportunity to develop an advanced level of understanding and training in any one scientific discipline, or a combination of scientific disciplines, related to human health, the processes (e.g. sociological, biological, chemical, physical) that influence human health or the organization and delivery of health services.
-The PhD in Health Sciences promotes an integration of the linkages between social, ethical, political, and cultural dimensions, and an understanding of basic biological, ecological and physical determinants of health.
-Students are expected to acquire a familiarity with the scope of disciplines that contribute to knowledge and practice in health while developing expertise in a specific disciplinary area.
-Graduates from this program will have an area of concentration and a familiarity with other disciplines and be able to work constructively and show leadership within the increasingly complex multidisciplinary frameworks that are evolving across all parts of the health continuum.
+The PhD in Health Sciences offers students the opportunity to develop an advanced level of understanding and training in any one scientific discipline, or a combination of scientific disciplines, related to human health, the processes (E.g., sociological, biological, chemical, physical) that influence human health.
+The PhD in Health Sciences promotes an integration of social, ethical, political, and cultural dimensions, and an understanding of basic biological, ecological and physical determinants of health.
+Students are expected to acquire a familiarity with the scope of disciplines that contribute to knowledge and practice in health sciences while developing expertise in a specific disciplinary area.
+Graduates from this program have an area of concentration, and a familiarity with other disciplines and are able to work constructively and show leadership within the increasingly complex multidisciplinary frameworks that are evolving across all parts of the health continuum.

-Students must complete 6 credit hours of a mandatory interdisciplinary seminar series: HHSC 800-3 Graduate Seminar I and HHSC 801-3 Graduate Seminar II.
-The seminars cover core topics of Grant Writing and Project Management, Ethics and Human Subjects Research, and Methodologies Employed in Health Sciences Research as well as presentations on areas of concentration by faculty and senior students in the program..
+Students must complete 6 credit hours of a mandatory interdisciplinary seminar series: HHSC 800-6 Graduate Seminar.
+The seminar covers core topics of grant writing and project management, ethics and human subjects research, and methodologies employed in health sciences research, and features presentations on areas of concentration by faculty and senior students in the program.

-Students must also complete a 12 credit hour thesis (HHSC 890-12 PhD Dissertation) to the satisfaction of their committee.
-In addition, they must also take a minimum of 6 credit hours in elective courses relevant to their area of concentration as determined by their supervisor.
-Students may be required, at the discretion of their supervisory committee, to take additional courses within their area of concentration.
+Students must also complete a 12 credit-hour dissertation (HHSC 890-12 PhD Dissertation) to the satisfaction of their committee.
+In addition, they must take a minimum of 6 credit hours in elective courses relevant to their area of concentration as determined by their supervisor.
+At the discretion of their supervisory committee, students may be required to take additional courses within their area of concentration.

-Students must pass three separate checks on their academic progress towards a PhD: a qualifying exam, a defense of the thesis proposal, and a defense of the thesis.
-The qualifying exam is tailored to ensure a cross-disciplinary aptitude, and tests the student's grasp of the core interdisciplinary materials presented in the seminar series as well as core concepts of their area of concentration derived from elective course work.
-The thesis proposal defense is tailored to ensure students have a grasp of their area of concentration, and therefore examines the level of knowledge within the area of concentration.
-Upon successfully passing both the qualifying examination and the thesis proposal defense, students are granted candidate status, and embark upon the thesis work under the supervision of their faculty advisor.
-Following completion of the research, candidates must defend their thesis before an examination committee.
+Students must pass three separate assessments of their academic progress towards a PhD: a qualifying exam, a defense of the dissertation proposal, and a defense of the dissertation.
+The qualifying exam is tailored to ensure a cross-disciplinary aptitude and tests the student's grasp of the core interdisciplinary materials presented in the seminar series as well as core concepts of their area of concentration derived from elective course work.
+The dissertation proposal defense ensures students have a grasp of their area of concentration and therefore examines the level of knowledge within that area of concentration.
+Upon successfully passing both the qualifying examination and the dissertation proposal defense, students are granted candidate status and embark upon the dissertation work under the supervision of their faculty advisor.
+Following completion of the research, candidates must defend their dissertation before an examination committee.

-HHSC 800-3 Graduate Seminar I 3 credit hours
+HHSC 800-6 Graduate Seminar I 6 credit hours

-HHSC 801-3 Graduate Seminar II 3 credit hours

 Elective Courses 6 credit hours

 HHSC 890-12 PhD Dissertation 12 credit hours